StrangeBeeCorp/docs/docs/thehive/administration/organizations/lock-an-organization.md

 <!-- md:permission `[admin] manageOrganisation` -->

-This topic provides step-by-step instructions for locking an [organization](about-organizations.md) in TheHive.

-Locking an organization is useful when you want to prevent users from logging in with that organization.
+Lock an [organization](about-organizations.md) to prevent users from logging in.

 !!! info "Deleting an organization"
     In TheHive, users can't delete organizations to ensure database integrity and safety.